Nike-X: Problems and decision not to deploy

+Alternative deployments

 Under any reasonable set of assumptions, even an advanced system like Nike-X offered only marginal protection and did so for huge costs.
 Around 1965, the ABM became what one historian calls a "technology in search of a mission".
 In early 1965, the Army launched a series of studies to find a mission concept that would lead to deployment.

 Hardpoint and Hardsite

 One of the original deployment plans for Zeus had been a defensive system for SAC.
 The Air Force argued against such a system, in favor of building more ICBMs of their own.
 Their logic was that every Soviet missile launched in a counterforce strike could destroy a single US missile.
 If both forces had similar numbers of missiles, such an attack would leave both forces with few remaining missiles to launch a counterstrike.
 Adding Zeus would reduce the number of losses on the US side, helping ensure a counterstrike force would survive.
 The same would be true if the US built more ICBMs instead.
 The Air Force was far more interested in building its own missiles than the Army's, especially in the case of Zeus, which appeared to be easily outwitted.

 Things changed in the early 1960s when McNamara placed limits on the Air Force fleet of 1,000 Minuteman missiles and 54 Titan IIs.
 This meant that the Air Force could not respond to new Soviet missiles by building more of their own.
 An even greater existential threat to Minuteman than Soviet missiles was the US Navy's Polaris missile fleet, whose invulnerability led to questions about the need for ground-based ICBMs.
 The Air Force responded by changing missions; the increasingly accurate Minuteman was now tasked with attacking Soviet missile silos, which the less accurate Navy missiles could not do.
 If the force was going to carry out this mission there had to be the expectation that enough missiles could survive a Soviet attack for a successful counterstrike.
 An ABM might provide that assurance.